agentcontest/massim_2020/docs/scenario.md

 ### request

 Requests a new block from a dispenser.
+The agent has to be in a cell adjacent to the dispenser and specify the direction to it.

+E.g. if an agent is on (3,3) and a dispenser is on (3,4), the agent can use `request(s)` to make a block appear on (3,4).

 No | Parameter | Meaning
 --- | --- | ---